-- (a) 150 mills/kWh; or - (b) Two times the highest hourly Powerdex Mid-C Index price for firm power for the month in which the unauthorized increase occurs.
+- 150 mills/kWh; or - Two times the highest hourly Powerdex Mid-C Index price for firm power for the month in which the unauthorized increase occurs.

-In the event the hourly Powerdex Mid-C price index expires, the index will be replaced for purposes of the Unauthorized Increase charge for energy by the highest price for the month from any applicable new hourly or diurnal energy index at a hub at which Northwest parties can trade between October 1, 2019, and September 30, 2021.
+In the event the hourly Powerdex Mid-C price index is no longer a reliable price index, the index will be replaced for purposes of the Unauthorized Increase charge for energy by the highest price for the month from any applicable new hourly or diurnal energy index at a hub at which Northwest parties can trade between October 1, 2021, and September 30, 2023.
+BPA will provide notice of such a change as soon as practicable.